KimathiNewton/Sales-Prediction-App/README.md

 * City: Choose the city where the store is situated.
 * Weekly Sales Day: Enter the day of the week for which the sales occurred (0 for Sunday, 1 for Monday, ..., 6 for Saturday).

+# Pretrained Model and Analysis
+To better understand the modeling and analysis behind the app, you can explore the Analysis and Modeling directory [here](https://github.com/Newton23-nk/Time-Series-Analysis).
+It contains detailed information about the data preprocessing, feature engineering, model training, and evaluation that contributed to the creation of the app's predictive capabilities.

 # Feedback and Support
-We value your feedback and questions!
-To reach out, please use the following methods:

 Email: newtonkimathi20@gmail.com
-GitHub Issues: Feel free to create an issue in the GitHub repository.
+GitHub Issues: Feel free to create an issue in the [GitHub repository]().
 Connect with us on LinkedIn:

+# Author
-Your Name : Newton Kimathi
+Newton Kimathi
-Thank you for using the Sales Prediction App!
-We trust it will empower your business decisions with valuable insights

-# Pretrained Model and Analysis
-To better understand the modeling and analysis behind the app, you can explore the Analysis and Modeling directory.
-It contains detailed information about the data preprocessing, feature engineering, model training, and evaluation that contributed to the creation of the app's predictive capabilities.